 - Employment Disputes

-- Currently representing the USA in two ongoing UK Employment Appeal Tribunal (“EAT”) cases: Webster v.
-USA; and Wright v.
-USA.
+- Representing the USA in the ongoing UK Employment Appeal Tribunal (“EAT”) case of Webster v.
+USA (State immunity); and ongoing EAT case of Wright v.
+USA (State immunity).

-- Currently representing the USA in the ongoing UK Employment Tribunal (“ET”) case of Chambers v.
-USA.
+- Representing the USA in the ongoing ET case Chambers v.
+USA (State immunity).

 - Represented the European Bank for Reconstruction and Development in an employment dispute before the UK ET (case settled on confidential basis).

-- Represented Ambassador Kassam (Ugandan Embassy to the UK) in Wokuri v.
-Kassam Ch.
-80, 2 All ER 1195 (obtained eventual dismissal of employment claim).
+- Represented Ambassador Kassam (Ugandan High Commission) in Wokuri Kassam Ch.
+80 (diplomatic immunity case: obtained eventual dismissal of employment claim).

-Acted as Counsel or Expert in 28 investment arbitration proceedings under ICSID (also ECT & AF), PCA, NAFTA, ICC, UNCITRAL & LCIA Rules.
+Appointed by UK and EU to the panel of arbitrators appointed to hear Brexit-related disputes.
+Acted as Lead Counsel or Expert both for and against States in 28 arbitration proceedings under ICSID (also ECT & AF), PCA, NAFTA, ICC, UNCITRAL & LCIA.
 Non-confidential cases include:

-- Advising the UK on the proposed Transatlantic Trade and Investment Partnership treaty.
+- Advised the UK on the proposed Transatlantic Trade and Investment Partnership (TTIP)

-- Advising the UK on potential investment claims regarding the multi-billion pound expansion of Heathrow airport.
+- Advised the UK on potential investment claims arising from expansion of Heathrow airport.

-- Advising a large bank on its investment claims against a State in South East Asia.
+- Advised a bank on investment claims against a State in South East Asia.